codefoxes/greenlet/readme.txt

 = Screenshot License =

-Screenshot used in the theme is a bespoke image created using Inkscape and can be distributed under the terms of the GNU GPL v2.
+screenshot used in the theme is a bespoke image created by the theme author and can be distributed under the license: Creative Commons Zero (CC0), https://creativecommons.org/publicdomain/zero/1.0/

 = Icons Licenses =

-All the icons used in the theme are created using Inkscape and can be distributed under the terms of the GNU GPL v2.
+All the icons used in the theme are created by the theme author and can be distributed under the terms of the GNU GPL v2.

 = WP Color Picker Alpha License =